CyVerse-learning-materials/R4R/journal/journal_3oct2024.md

 **Rose:**
-The highlight was learning the Command Line Interface (CLI) for the first time.
-It gave me control over file management and automation through shell scripts, which could be very useful for my LCA and techno-economic analysis work.
+One key takeaway from the previous FOSS session was learning how to use Git for better project management, especially when working with others.
+I found the tips on managing different versions of a project really useful, and I am excited to use these strategies in my research on lifecycle assessments and recycling optimization. git clone, git status, git pull, git add, git commit, git push.
+Learning all of these basic git commands was really exciting for me.
+Moreover, these will help me keep track of changes and collaborate more efficiently with other researchers.

 **Bud:**
-I am excited to apply shell scripting and CLI to automate data tasks in my LCA and GIS projects as I become more familiar with it.
-These skills will help me manage large datasets for my research on waste conversion and lithium-ion battery recycling.
+I am looking forward to exploring more about continuous integration (CI) since that was the first time I heard about it, especially how it can help automate testing and deploying my research models.
+This could really improve how I handle lifecycle assessments and techno-economic analyses.
+Applying these techniques to my recycling optimization work would save time and ensure that the results are more reliable.

 **Thorn:**
-As I was completely new to CLI, I found it challenging to keep up with the commands during the class.
+As I was completely new to the discussion about using Docker for containerizing workflows, it was a bit difficult to follow along.
+Since my research involves complex models and large datasets, understanding how to package everything into a container for smoother computing will be helpful for me in the future.
+I think with more guidance, this could help me manage the heavy computations in my recycling and environmental projects.